cambiotraining/sars-cov-2-genomics/03-intro_ngs.md

 mkdir -p results/fastqc
 ```

+The `-p` option ensures that both directories are created in one step.
+Otherwise, since the parent directory `results` did not exist, `mkdir` would throw an error.

-To check the options available for this tool, we can run `fastqc --help` to get the complete documentation.
+To check the options available with _FastQC_ we can run `fastqc --help` to get the complete documentation.
 As we scroll through the options, we can see the relevant one for running the analysis in parallel:

 ```